ubccr/xdmod-appkernels/docs/ak-commands.md

 ### AK Viewer

-The results of appkernels execution can be viewed with AK viewer and explorer [ak-viewer](ak-viewer.md).
+The results of app kernel execution can be viewed with AK viewer and explorer [ak-viewer](ak-viewer.md).

 ### AK Email Reports